 A lack of standardization until now

-Despite manufacturers’ best intentions to develop new impact gloves, there has been a lack of standardization for impact protection.
+According to MCR Safety, despite manufacturers’ best intentions to develop new impact gloves, there has been a lack of standardization for impact protection.
 This has resulted in hard-to-verify claims about the quality and impact protection performance of various gloves.

 As a result, companies have focused more on cost savings, purchasing lower-quality gloves.
 ANSI/ISEA 138 is changing that.
 The new standard will ultimately make it easier to find the right gloves, for the right task, with the right level of protection.